chuyik/electron-boilerplate/README.md

 Electron Boilerplate
 ---
-Best electron boilerplate you can have.
+The best electron boilerplate you can have.

 # Quick Start
 > Prerequisites: [Node](https://nodejs.org/), [Git](https://git-scm.com/).